About Us

 [Image: ngwSL4D.png]

-12 Military Intelligence are the Zeus operators providing an immersive experience for the rest of the unit.
+12 Military Intelligence are the Zeus operators providing a dynamic and immersive experience for the rest of the unit on operations.
 They closely work alongside the Brigade J-Offices to make sure that both deployment and training runs smoothly.
-12 Military Intelligence is essential for operational immersion and provides every member day-to-day enjoyment.
+12 Military Intelligence are essential for our day-to-day operations and ensuring all members have an enjoyable night.

 [Image: zqu2qvl.png]